Observing Higgs Dark Matter at the CERN LHC

-As a consequence of the conservation of the {\it H-parity } all triple vertices involving Higgs interactions vanish at $\theta_H=\pi/2$ as can be seen from the Lagrangian right above.
+As a consequence of the conservation of the {\it H-parity } all triple vertices involving Higgs interactions vanish at $\theta_H=\pi/2$.
 Only quartic interactions with SM strength survive and the Higgs boson becomes absolutely stable.

 Note that the vanishing of $ZZH$ coupling evades the LEP bound on the Higgs mass.
 As a matter of fact, all possible collider constraints on the Higgs mass are evaded.
 Nonetheless, mass bounds from WMAP, PAMELA, HESS, and Fermi/LAT allow a narrow $70-90\gev$~\cite{cheung2} window for collider searches.